marmello77/randomized-networks-pajek/README.md

 E-mail: gabriel.felixf@hotmail.com .

 How to cite: Félix G.M.
 2016.
 How to create randomized matrices in R for analyzing in Pajek.
-Ecological Synthesis Lab at the University of São Paulo, Brazil.
+Ecological Synthesis Lab of the University of São Paulo, Brazil.

 Published in April 25th, 2017 (English version).